joakimsk/py-scale/README.md

 # scale

 A module for interfacing with scales.
-Tested on OS X High Sierra with Python 3.7.
+Tested on OS X Mojave with Python 3.7.

 Uses a thread to do work without blocking, need to poll data.